 Allergy and Immunology

 An allergist/immunologist is a physician trained to prevent, diagnose, manage, and treat allergic disease.
-Allergists/immunologists are highly qualified to manage immune system disorders such as allergies, asthma, inherited immunodeficiency diseases, and autoimmune diseases.
+Allergists/immunologists are highly qualified to manage immune system disorders such as allergies and asthma.